-SIDE-BY-SIDE INVESTMENT (SBS) - A commitment to an underlying fund in one of the UUR or NNGSpecial Mandate fund-of-fund vehicles with a positive recommendation from the applicable manager or the Program Advisor.
+SIDE-BY-SIDE INVESTMENT (SBS) - A commitment to an underlying fund in one of the Special Mandate fund-of-fund vehicles with a positive recommendation from the applicable manager or the Program Advisor.

-UNDERSERVED URBAN AND RURAL MANDATE (UUR) - The Underserved Urban and Rural Mandate was established by the Investment Committee in 2001 to seek private equity investment in the inner city and underserved portions of California and the U.S. Please see the definition for Private Equity-Special Mandates.
+UNDERSERVED URBAN AND RURAL MANDATE (UUR) - The Underserved Urban and Rural Mandate was established by the Investment Committee in 2001 to seek private equity investment in the inner city and underserved portions of California and the U.S. Please see the definition for Special Mandates.